stitchdata/docs/_integration-schemas/bing-ads/v2/ad_groups.md

       - `OptimizeForClicks` - In this rotation, Bing Ads will predominantly show ads that have the highest click-through rate, or CTR.
       - `RotateAdsEvenly` - In this rotation, Bing ads will rotate between ads on an equal basis.

+  - name: "AudienceAdsBidAdjustment"
+    type: "integer"
+    description: |
+      The percent amount by which to adjust your bid for intent ads above or below the base ad group or keyword bid.

+      Possible values are negative one hundred `(-100)` through positive nine hundred `(900)`.

+  - name: "BiddingScheme"
+    type: "object"
+    description: "The bid strategy type for how bids are managed."
+    object-attributes:
-  - name: "biddingScheme"
+      - name: "Type"
         type: "string"
-    description: "The bid strategy type for how bids are managed."
+        description: |
+          The type of bidding scheme set for the campaign, ad group, or keyword.
+Refer to [Microsoft's documentation](https://docs.microsoft.com/en-us/bingads/campaign-management-service/biddingscheme?view=bingads-12#remarks){:target="new"} for info about bidding scheme types.

+      - name: "InheritedBidStrategyType"
+        type: "string"
+        description: |
+          The type of bidding scheme that is inherited from the parent campaign or ad group.
+Possible values are:

+          - `EnhancedCpc`
+          - `ManualCpc`
+          - `MaxClicks`
+          - `MaxConversions`
+          - `TargetCpa`

-  - name: "contentMatchBid"
+  - name: "CpcBid"
-    type: "number"
+    type: "string"
+    description: |
-    description: "The bid to use when the keywords that the service extracts from the content page and the ad group's keywords match by using an exact match comparison."
+      The default bid to use when the user's query and the ad group's keywords match by either using a broad, exact, or phrase match comparison.

-  - name: "endDate"
+  - name: "EndDate"
     type: "date-time"
     description: "The date that the ads in the ad group will expire."

-  - name: "forwardCompatibilityMap"
+  - name: "ForwardCompatibilityMap"
     type: "array"
     description: "Details about the forward compatibility settings for the ad group."
     doc-link: https://docs.microsoft.com/en-us/bingads/customer-management-service/keyvaluepairofstringstring
     array-attributes:
-      - name: "keyValuePairOfStringString"
+      - name: "KeyValuePairOfStringString"
         type: "array"
         description: "Key and value pairs for the ad group's forward compatibility settings."
         array-attributes: